 Our Elmhurst commercial litigation attorneys pride themselves in their above-and-beyond approach to client care and communication.
 We have the skill and expertise that will put you in the best position to succeed in your case in a cost-effective and efficient manner.

-If our office locations are not convenient for you, we are happy to meet with you anywhere in Chicagoland that you find convenient.
+See below for our other locations.
+If our office locations are not convenient for you, we are happy to speak with you by phone.

-Kevin O'Flaherty is actively involved in making sure every client's case, big or small, is handled with excellence and attention to detail.
+Kevin O'Flaherty oversees all legal matters and is actively involved in making sure every client's case, big or small, is handled with excellence and attention to detail.
 He is available to contact through phone and email and his rates are available upon request.

 In this article, our commercial litigation lawyers discuss the ways to potentially get out of a contract.
 When a contract is initially made it may seem that you may be bound to it.
 However, there are some special cases that would excuse you from performance under the contract.
 The defenses include material breach by the other party, anticipatory repudiation, duress, unconscionability, impracticability, undue influence, fraud, and mistake.
 There are also other considerations that are discussed in the article that will make a contract illegal or unenforceable.
 There are one-sided clauses and contract loopholes that may get you out of a contract in the eyes of a law.